Jagc-1/Portfolio-react/README.md

 # 🚀 Welcome to My Digital Universe 🌌

 Hey there!
-I'm **[Your Name]**, a passionate Full Stack Developer with a knack for crafting dynamic and responsive web experiences.
+I'm Johan Campos, a passionate Full Stack Developer with a knack for crafting dynamic and responsive web experiences.
 This portfolio is more than just a collection of projects—it's a glimpse into my world as a developer.

 ## 🧩 What You'll Find Here